buiducanh/dotdotdot/windows/README.md

 # Instructions to set up Windows with WSL
+NOTE: if reading from within install.tar.gz, go straight to `Setup Linux`
 ## Set up WSL
 1. Open PowerShell as Administrator and run:
 ```PowerShell